thomasdavis/blah/packages/cli/README.md

-# BLAH - Barely Logical Agent Host
+# @blah/cli - Barely Logical Agent Host

 A CLI tool for working with the Model Context Protocol (MCP) to create and test AI tools.